 When traveling east or west on I-64 take exit 242A (Route 199 West).
 At the second stoplight, S. Henry Street, turn right.
 Make another immediate second right, about 50 feet from the first right.
 This will take you to the Colonial Parkway.
 Turn right onto the Parkway and follow it to its end and the Jamestown Entrance Station.

 A wildlife management area on the shore of the James River, just south of Williamsburg, in Surry County.
 Most easily reached by the Jamestown Ferry, with observation platforms and walking trails; great for shorebirds and waterfowl.

-Access to the area is through the Surry Nuclear Power Station from state Route 10, between the towns of Surry and Smithfield, north via Routes 650 or 617.
+Access Permit Required.
+Also, access to the area is through the Surry Nuclear Power Station so you will need to go through a security check at the station.
+Everyone in the car will need to provide an ID.
+From state Route 10, between the towns of Surry and Smithfield, north via Routes 650 or 617.

 York River State Park offers visitors an opportunity to experience the environment of a coastal estuary.
 This park is known for its rare and delicate environment, where freshwater and saltwater meet to create a habitat rich in marine and plant life.
 The main focus of the park is to preserve a portion of York River frontage and its related marshes while providing an area for passive day-use recreation for visitors.
 York River State Park served as a role model for all of Virginia’s state parks in developing resource management plans.
 Expect just about any kind of birds except shore birds.

 Directions: 9801 York River Park Rd, Williamsburg, VA

 The entrance is off Route 606.
 From I-64, take the Croaker Exit 231B.
 Go north on Route 607 (Croaker Rd.) for one mile, then right on Route 606 (Riverview Rd.) about one and a half miles to the park entrance.
 Take a left turn into the park.